AnshumanTripathi/anshumantripathi.github.io/content/blog/understanding-kubernetes.md

 Nodes are instances which physically (or virtually) support the execution of instances.
 All nodes are managed by the control plane manage pod scheduling.
 Each node have a kubelet process running on it which connects to the control plane and registers itself.
 Nodes can be managed individually or through a node-pool. [^3]

 ## Worker Plane

+### Namespaces
+Namespaces in Kubernetes provide a mechanism for isolating groups of resources within the cluster.
+Names of resources have to be unique within the namespace but not across namespaces.
+These are similar to [namespaces within Linux](/blog/containers/#linux-namespaces)

 ### Controllers
 #### Deployment
 A kubernetes deployment defines the desired state of a stateless application [^5].
 A deployment manages replicasets which in turn control pods.
 Deployments can allow you to: